 Do I Need a Medicare Advantage Plan?

-By the end of 2016, according to a report from the Centers for Medicare & Medicaid Services (CMS), around 33% (or nearly 19 million) of Medicare beneficiaries were enrolled in Medicare Advantage plans or other Medicare health plans, and their popularity continues to grow.
+By the end of 2019, according to a report from the Centers for Medicare & Medicaid Services (CMS), around 37% (over 23 million) of Medicare beneficiaries were enrolled in Medicare Advantage plans or other Medicare health plans, and their popularity continues to grow.

 Read on if you are wondering if a Medicare Advantage plan would be the right choice for you.

 What you need to know about Medicare Advantage plans

 The Medicare Advantage program (also known as Medicare Part C) is an alternative way to receive your Medicare Part A and Part B benefits.
 Instead of getting your Medicare benefits directly from the federal government, they’re administered by a private insurance company contracted with Medicare.
 Except for hospice care, which remains covered under Medicare Part A, a Medicare Advantage plan provides at least the same level of coverage as Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).

 Many Medicare Advantage plans contract with health-care facilities, doctors, and other medical professionals and suppliers to deliver care and services to members of their Medicare Advantage plans.
 This arrangement is referred to as a Medicare Advantage plan’s provider network.
 Health-care providers who participate in a Medicare Advantage plan’s network agree to help coordinate care and provide services at a cost that may be lower than their normal fees.
 This might mean lower out-of-pocket costs to you if you choose to enroll in a Medicare Advantage plan.
 However, costs (such as deductibles, copayments, coinsurance, and premiums) vary among plans.